Slite Alternative for Small Businesses | Context Link | Context Link

 your team will actually use

 Slite asks your team to adopt a new wiki and move their knowledge into it.
 Context Link takes the opposite approach.
-Connect the sources you already keep current (Notion, Google Docs, email, Basecamp, Monday.com, websites, uploaded files) and Context Link turns them into a virtual version of your business.
-Ask source-backed questions from inside ChatGPT, Claude, Gemini, or any MCP-aware agent.
-Observe Lenses on positioning, competitors, customer support pulse, and business activity, kept current by recurring AI deep research.
-Pick a goal and work through Suggested Actions to move things forward.
+Connect the sources you already keep current (Notion, Google Docs, email, Basecamp, Monday.com, websites, uploaded files) and Context Link keeps them in sync as one connected knowledge base.
+Ask source-backed questions from inside ChatGPT, Claude, Gemini, or any MCP-aware agent, get citations on every answer, and save settled decisions as Memories.
 No new app.
 No migration.
 No wiki to maintain.

 Slite